djon2003/DNS-323/README.md

 - In modules step, select: `fdisk, lvm-cfg, md+lvm, partman ext3, partman raid`.
 - In language step, select your region, BUT do NOT add keyboard layout/locales.
 - Follow steps up to partionning and enter it.

 - SSH-b: `cat /proc/mdstat`.
 ```
 The RAID is active.
 (This is a paraphrase)
 ```

 - SSH-i: In partionning step, select **Guided LVM**.
     - Give the names you want.
     - Select both disks.

-> At that point, I knew I had to choose a kernel.
-So, I tried to dig into how to apply the fix suggestion in the error of `mkinitramfs`.

 - Continue up to *install base system*.
     - **STOP** on kernel choice.